-• F2 1 fs name File system name you want to set the guota for.
+fs name File system name you want to set the guota for is name File system name you want to set the quota for.

 userquota User quota can be set with hard or soft limits on usage.
 Usage is dictated by the number of blocks and number of inodes that are created by the user.